 Mini Banana Muffins FAQS

 Feel free to add your favorite mix-ins to the batter.
-I love chopped walnuts, vegan mini chocolate chips, or dried cranberries for variation.

-Extra muffins can be frozen for later use by placing in a freezer bag or container for about 4-5 months.
+Extra muffins can be frozen for later use by placing in a freezer bag or container for about 3 months.
 Otherwise, you can store your muffins on the counter or in the fridge for up to 5 days.

 Got a minute?
 I'd love for you to dive into the comments and rate these Healthy Banana Mini Muffins.
-Your feedback is invaluable—did you love it?
+Your feedback is invaluable-did you love it?
 Did you make any fun twists?
-Let me know how my directions worked for you so I can keep improving my recipes.
-Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.
+Please let me know how my directions worked for you, so I can continue to improve my recipes.

 Ingredients

-- 1 cup banana about 3 ripe bananas (300 g
+- 1 cup banana about 3 ripe bananas (300 g)

 - ¼ cup apple sauce or 2 flax eggs